 - Completed account application documents

-Certain financial institutions will request additional documents depending on the type of account being opened.
-But, generally speaking, most non-resident individuals who don’t have an SSN or an ITIN can still open a bank account in the United States by meeting the above requirements.
+Certain financial institutions request additional documents depending on the type of account being opened.
+Generally speaking, most non-resident individuals who don’t have an SSN or an ITIN are still eligible for a bank account in the United States by meeting the above requirements.

-Of course, you still need to meet the required deposit level and navigate a few other account opening considerations.
-With this in mind, let’s take a look at the special considerations that apply to both personal and business accounts below.
+Non-residents, of course, still need to meet the required deposit level and navigate a few other opening considerations.
+Here’s a look at the special considerations that apply to both personal and business US bank accounts below.

-What Should I Know Before Opening a Bank Account in the US?
+What Should I Know Before Opening an Account in the US?

 Personal Bank Account Opening Considerations